-Ovarian Cysts – Natural Treatments
+Ovarian Cysts – Risks and Complications

-Women suffering from ovarian cysts are more concerned about the risks and complications of ovarian cysts, rather than for the disease itself.
+Women suffering from Ovarian Cysts are more concerned about the risks and complications of ovarian cysts, rather than for the disease itself.
 These concerns are not ill founded as ovarian cysts can cause many upheavals in the life of a woman because of the resulting complications.
 In order to avoid these complications and to seek appropriate treatment, an understanding of the risks and complications associated with ovarian cysts is essential.

-Understanding Ovarian Cysts: Ovarian cysts are fluid filled sacks, which are formed within the ovary.
+Ovarian cysts are fluid filled sacks, which are formed within the ovary.
 Cysts, which are bigger than two centimeters, are formally diagnosed as ovarian cysts.
 Many ovarian cysts are functional in nature.
 That is, they are beginning and rarely ever cause complications.
 However in some cases, the cysts may develop certain complications.
-Risks and complications of ovarian cysts depend on the type of cyst and the stage of treatment.
-Some types of risks complications, which are associated with ovarian cysts, include the following.

-- Cancer: This is one the most serious form of complication.
+This is one the most serious form of complication.
 Ruptured ovarian cyst can lead to internal bleeding and in some cases it can be very dangerous.
 Ruptured ovarian cyst can cause hemorrhage, which requires immediate medical attention.

 Sometimes, there is also twisting of the ovary, which can lead to infertility.
 Ovarian torsion may disturb blood supply to the ovary as well.
 This leads to another complication called as ovarian necrosis, which leads inflammation and septic shock